A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Introduction

 Our method to solve Problem \ref{cip} consists of two stages.
 In the first stage, we eliminate the function $c(\x)$ from \eqref{para eqn}.
 The resulting equation obtained in this stage is not a standard equation.
 A numerical method to solve it is not available yet.
-We approximate it a coupled system of elliptic partial differential equations.
+In the second stage, we approximate that nonstandard equation {as} a coupled system of elliptic partial differential equations.
 This system is derived based on a truncation of the Fourier series, with respect to a special basis originally introduced in \cite{Klibanov:jiip2017}.
-We apply a predictor-corrector procedure, in which the first approximation of the true solution is computed without any of its advance knowledge, to solve this system.
+We apply a predictor-corrector procedure, in which the first approximation of the true solution is computed without any of its advance knowledge.
 The solution of Problem \ref{cip} follows.

 Two important steps in our method require us to find vector valued functions satisfying a system of elliptic partial differential equations and both Dirichlet and Neumann boundary conditions.
-We employ the quasi-reversibility method for this purpose and we also prove the convergence of the quasi-reversibility method in our context, using a new Carleman estimate in \cite{NguyenLiKlibanov:IPI2019}.
-The quasi-reversibility method was first introduced by Lattès and Lions in \cite{LattesLions:e1969} for numerical solutions of ill-posed problems for partial differential equations.
+We employ the quasi-reversibility method, so-called a global minimization, for this purpose and we also prove the convergence of the quasi-reversibility method in our context, using a new Carleman estimate in \cite{NguyenLiKlibanov:IPI2019}.
+The quasi-reversibility method was first introduced by Latt\`es and Lions in \cite{LattesLions:e1969} for numerical solutions of ill-posed problems for partial differential equations.
 It has been studied intensively since then, see e.g., \cite{Becacheelal:AIMS2015, Bourgeois:ip2006, BourgeoisDarde:ip2010, BourgeoisPonomarevDarde:ipi2019, ClasonKlibanov:sjsc2007, Dadre:ipi2016, KaltenbacherRundell:ipi2019, KlibanovSantosa:SIAMJAM1991, Klibanov:jiipp2013, LocNguyen:ip2019, NguyenLiKlibanov:IPI2019}.
 A survey on this method can be found in \cite{Klibanov:anm2015}.

 In Section \ref{sec system}, we derive the system mentioned above.
+In Section \ref{sec unique}, we study the uniqueness of this system.
 In Section \ref{sec method - quasi}, we propose a numerical method to solve that system.
 Also in Section \ref{sec method - quasi}, we study the quasi-reversibility method that can be applied in our context.
 In Section \ref{sec 4}, we describe the implementation using the finite difference method.
 In Section \ref{sec numerical example}, we present some numerical results.
 Section \ref{sec concluding} is for the concluding remarks.